 Call me nitpicky, but I hate corded headphones…when I work out.
 So enter the BlueAnt’s Pump HD Sportbuds.
 Unveiled in March, these headphones underwent three years of development, include Kevlar (yes, the same stuff in bulletproof vests) and promise exceptional sound despite being wireless.
 So are they any good?
-In short, yes, and here is why.
+In short, yes, actually one of the best headphones for working out and here is why.

 In the box there are a variety of earbud tips to accomodate those with large to small ear canals, as well as a microUSB plug for charging.
 Since I was eager to try these things out, I went with the default set of earbud tips and they’ve severed me fine.
 You might want to try a few different sizes, since the better the fit the better the bass.
 That said, the Pump HD Sportbuds stayed securely attached to my ears and head while running, lifting weights and even while performing some kung fu moves – the latter might best be described as jostling to say the least.
 However, putting on the Pump HD Sportbuds will take a bit of fiddling the first few times, and while this is a small caveat, it’s one that ensures that they stay in place.